If a mermaid has scales, is it kosher?

 Of Lithuanian origin, the aitvaras resembles a rooster, either black or white, with a long fiery-looking tail.
 Beware the aitvaras, for it is a tricky beast.
 Once it joins your household, it will bring both good and bad luck.
 Although it looks like a rooster when inside your house, it becomes a dragon outside your house.

 The skin of the strange animal known as the tachash was used as the outer covering of the tent of the Tabernacle and to wrap sacred objects used within the Tabernacle for transport.
 Despite this, no one has a good idea of the creature’s appearance.
 According to the Babylonian Talmud, the tachash was a multi-colored, one-horned desert animal that ceased to exist after being used to build the Tabernacle.
-However, the (cough, cough) always accurate King James version of the Bible translates tachash as “badger.”
+The King James version of the Bible translates tachash as “badger.”
 Other interpretations have described the tachash variously as a “dugong” (citing the similarity between “tachash” and the Arabic word for dugong, “tukahs,” although this word also resembles “tuckas”) or some kind of dolphin, goat, or giraffe.
 However, no one can even confirm that the tachash is a mammal.